robotframework/robotframework/doc/userguide/src/CreatingTestData/ResourceAndVariableFiles.rst

 An alternative approach for getting variables is having a special `get_variables` function (also camelCase syntax `getVariables` is possible) in a variable file.
-If such a function exists, Robot Framework calls it and expects to receive variables as a Python dictionary or a Java `Map` with variable names as keys and variable values as values.
+If such a function exists, Robot Framework calls it and expects to receive variables as a Python dictionary with variable names as keys and variable values as values.
 Created variables can be used as scalars, lists, and dictionaries exactly like when `getting variables directly from a module`_, and it is possible to use `LIST__` and `DICT__` prefixes to make creating list and dictionary variables more explicit.